 These intergenerational music classes for seniors and children are popular retirement home activities because the fun songs and children’s liveliness and laughter help to brighten up everybody’s day.
 Making music together connects people in ways that few other activities can, and this type of class bridges the generations by helping seniors, staff, parents, and kids form new and satisfying relationships.

 Read more about Generations classes on the Music Together Blog.

 Join the fun with your child!
 Go to our Class Locator to find a location near you.Find a Generations Class

 All Music Together classes use our award-winning music, loved by children and grownups alike.
 (Some of our parents have even been caught singing along when their children aren’t around!)
 Listen to samples of a few favorites, plus download our “Hello Everybody” app to hear eight free, full-length songs.Listen Now

 "On Monday morning the residents start asking, 'What time are the little ones coming?'
 It means so much for us to have members of the greater community come visit and bring joy and laughter to the enthralled senior citizens.
 Our residents have given so much to their communities, and to see it come back full circle is incredible.
 Although many are dealing with the difficulties of aging, during class they become as carefree as the children."

 —Jacqueline Johnston, Engage Life Director at West 86th (An Atria Residence), New York, NY

 Music Together Parents Say:

 "My children love music.
-We used to attend a regular class and then decided to change to something new and they appreciated the warmth of the intergenerational setting.
-They especially loved the free-dance segment where they had a chance to meet and greet the residents.
-I like the idea of including intergenerational groups because children bring such a spark of sunshine even on the gloomiest of days to those who may not have young ones in their lives on a regular basis."
+We used to attend a traditional Music Together class and then decided to change to a Generations class.
+My kids especially loved the dancing segment where they had a chance to greet the residents directly.
+Young children bring such a spark of sunshine even on the gloomiest of days to those who may not have young ones in their lives on a regular basis."